Modern technology in the battle against plastic

-This is especially evident this summer (2019), as one heatwave follows the other, and it is not funny.
-Last year, the same as this year there are huge fires in Portugal and Spain.
+This is especially clear this summer (2019), as one heatwave follows the other, and it is not funny.
+Last year, the same as this year, there are huge fires in Portugal and Spain.
 Often whole villages have to be evacuated and nature is destroyed.

-I have observed something on my farm and this is the first time ever.
+I have observed something on my farm, and this is the first time.
 I have a drip-system for the orange trees.
-The field is divided into 2 parts.
+I divided the field into 2 parts.
 On the field is the place where you only have to open a valve to then close the other valve and the water flows to the other part to irrigate.

-As I said I have never seen this before.
-Big black ants, who live in the 200-year-old cypress tree, came down, climbed over some plants, and marched to the close by the place where the valves are situated.
+As I said, I have never seen this before.
+Big black ants, who live in the 200-year-old cypress tree, came down, climbed over some plants, and marched to the close by place where the valves are situated.
 There is one spot at a connection where there is a little humidity, it does not leak so there is no need to repair.
 For the ants, it is sufficient as a water source and they came to drink by the hundreds.
-I think they must be suffering the heat.
+I think they must suffer the heat.

 By the year 2100, the temperatures will be so high that nobody will be able to live in Spain or Portugal anymore.
 Everybody will have emigrated to the north.

-My post is not going to be about the extremely hot weather but about things which are related and also about a couple of very simple solutions, which, if they were to be implemented worldwide, could make a big difference.
+My post will not be about the extremely hot weather but about things which are related and also about a couple of very simple solutions, which, if they were to be implemented worldwide, could make a big difference.
 This is a post telling you what is happening in the south of Spain.

 On the Costa del Sol, with Malaga as the province capital, there are some serious environmental problems.
 Plastic overload, cigarette butts, and tattooed fruits and vegetables.
 Let’s start with plastic.